yshuang246810/MSE544_Week1_Hands_on/README.md

 - In the Launchpad screen, type `Terminal` in the search bar at the top of the screen.
 - Once you see the Terminal app icon, click on it to open the Terminal.

-#### For windows user: You can use `Windows Terminal`
+#### For windows users: You can use `Windows Terminal`

-For windows user, you can read the webpage that help you use it:
+For windows users, you can read the webpage that help you use it:
 [https://docs.microsoft.com/en-us/windows/wsl/install-win10](https://docs.microsoft.com/en-us/windows/wsl/install-win10)

 Or you can use Xshell, GitBash or PuTTY.